julianlu03/E-Commerce-Consumer-Behavior-Analysis/README.md

 <p align = "center">
   <img src="https://github.com/julianlu03/E-Commerce-Consumer-Behavior-Analysis/blob/85e66291c95a1974d62d78ab18ecffd369873794/images/season_purch.png"/ width=900 height=600>

-**Business Metric:** Fall has the highest purchase amounts across its distribution, followed by Winter, Spring, and Summer, indicating a seasonal trend in consumer spending.
+**Observation:** Fall has the highest purchase amounts across its distribution, followed by Winter, Spring, and Summer, indicating a seasonal trend in consumer spending.

-**Quantified Observation:** Higher purchase amounts in Fall and Winter align with the seasonal demand for more expensive items like coats and sweaters, compared to lighter clothing in Spring and Summer.
+**Insight:** Higher purchase amounts in Fall and Winter align with the seasonal demand for more expensive items like coats and sweaters, compared to lighter clothing in Spring and Summer.

 **Recommendation:** Focus on releasing higher-priced products during Fall and Winter, when customers are less price-sensitive.
 Pair these product launches with strategic marketing and advertising campaigns to maximize profits during these high-spending periods.